 Cancer is one of the most challenging medical conditions to deal with.
 It is unpredictable, destructive, and untreatable.
+Millions of patients get diagnosed with cancer with an incredibly high mortality rate yearly.

 Nevertheless, there are three treatment modalities used to manage cancer: